gimmeursocks/konecta-week-7/README.md

 - **Terraform** uses an **S3 remote backend** (see `terraform/backend.tf`).
 - **Secrets** (SSH key, Docker Hub creds) are stored in **Jenkins Credentials Manager**.
+- Jenkins Server runs on a manually launched EC2 instance (t3.small) that was bootstrapped using the jenkins-server-userdata script.
-- IAM role for cleanup job is least-privilege: `ec2:DescribeInstances` and `ec2:TerminateInstances`.
+- The server has an IAM role attached directly to it, granting the cleanup job only the minimum required permissions: `ec2:DescribeInstances` and `ec2:TerminateInstances`.